KristofferC/PGFPlotsX.jl/README.md

 ### TODO:

 * Error bars
-* Gnuplot
+* Gnuplot type?
 * Document option macro `@pgf`
 * Good way of including Tikz Nodes.
-* Create Tables from in memory data.
 * Document `merge!`
+* Pass preambles and stuff explicitly into functions and have them just take default arguments that depend on the global variables.
+At least gives the option of "purity".